-7. Make plans at the end of the day, something to look forward to.
+7. Make plans at the end of the day, so you have something to look forward to.

 Time management isn’t just about what you do while you’re working.
 Having a reward once you finish your daily tasks can be a big incentive.
 It doesn’t have to be flashy or big, just something you’ll genuinely look forward to.
-It could be a favourite snack or meal, a walk in the park, catching up with a friend at a certain time.
+It could be a favourite snack or meal, a walk in the park, or catching up with a friend for dinner.

 This means you’ll want to be more efficient with your time, so you can finish on time and enjoy that reward.